yossisp/spektor.dev/content/blog/spring-modulith/index.md

     }
 }
 ```
 [Earlier](#applicationModuleTest-annotation) it was mentioned that when testing a module which invokes logic from other modules (`OrderManagement` expects `InventoryUpdated` event to be triggered by `InventoryManagement` in the test) we need to set the bootstrap mode in `@ApplicationModuleTest` accordingly.
-However, note that `OrderManagement` service **doesn't** directly depend on `InventoryManagment`, on the contrary it uses application events.
+However, note that `OrderManagement` service **doesn't** directly depend on `InventoryManagement`, on the contrary it uses application events.
 In this case setting mode in `@ApplicationModuleTest(mode = ApplicationModuleTest.BootstrapMode.DIRECT_DEPENDENCIES)` won't help to trigger `InventoryUpdated` event.
-In such cases there're two options:
+There're two options to address this:
 1. `extraIncludes` parameter can be used as in `@ApplicationModuleTest(extraIncludes = "inventory")`.
 This will import services from `inventory` package.
 Multiple extra modules can be declared: `@ApplicationModuleTest(extraIncludes = {"inventory", "user"})`.
-2. Adding `@SpringBootTest` and `@EnableScenarios` to a test class.
+2. Adding `@SpringBootTest` and `@EnableScenarios` annotations to a test class.

 ### <a name="passage-of-time-events"></a>Passage of Time Events
 Passage of time events are another interesting feature provided by Spring Modulith.
 It was inspired by Matthias Verraes [blog post](https://verraes.net/2019/05/patterns-for-decoupling-distsys-passage-of-time-event/).